 Gossip Girl's Release Date

 The new Gossip Girl series was originally slated to premiere in 2020, likely alongside HBO Max's May 27 launch or closely afterward, but filming had to be delayed due to the coronavirus pandemic.
-Production finally began at the end of November, and HBO Max confirmed the series will premiere sometime in 2021.
-There is no exact premiere date yet.
+Production finally began at the end of November, and the teaser dropped on May 28, 2021, confirmed the series will make its HBO Max debut on July 8.

 Gossip Girl's Cast